-Northern Arizona University’s accessible faculty and a real-world practicum propel Aarish Raza to a career in intensive care nursing.
+Northern Arizona University’s accessible faculty members and a real-world practicum propel Aarish Raza to a career in intensive care nursing.

 Northern Arizona University nursing graduate and Distinguished Senior award recipient Aarish Raza believes success in learning and nursing is about being present and caring.
 He said the NAU faculty excels in those areas.